Osborne County, Kansas

-Osborne County (standard abbreviation: OB) is a county located in the U.S. state of Kansas.
+Osborne County is a county located in the U.S. state of Kansas.
+Its county seat and largest city is Osborne.
 As of the 2020 census, the county population was 3,500.
-The largest city and county seat is Osborne.
+The county is named for Vincent Osborne, a captain in the American Civil War.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.